-Our clients arrive at Red Mountain Sedona (RMS) with the desire to make positive changes in their lives, but changing years of behaving in habitual ways can be frightening and can cause new levels of stress.
+Our students arrive at Red Mountain Sedona (RMS) with the desire to make positive changes in their lives, but changing years of behaving in habitual ways can be frightening and can cause new levels of stress.
 Developing a regular meditation and mindfulness practice has been proven to help ease the anxiety brought on by these circumstances.

 Meditation is the practice of quietly noticing our thoughts and feelings, and remaining fresh and open to the present moment.
 Mindfulness is the ability to do so while engaged in activity or interacting with others.

 Daily meditation has been proven to offer neuroplasticity benefits and improvements in brain chemistry.
 For those coming to us having suffered from trauma or substance abuse, the maturation of their prefrontal cortex, or frontal lobe, may have been stunted, and meditation can aid in its repair.
-The prefrontal cortex is responsible for making mature decisions, so it is imperative that it is allowed to fully mature, thereby giving our clients the best possible chance of getting better.
+The prefrontal cortex is responsible for making mature decisions, so it is imperative that it is allowed to fully mature, thereby giving our students the best possible chance of getting better.

 For all of these reasons, we begin each day at Red Mountain meditating as a group, led by one of our staff who are long-time meditation teachers.
 We also encourage our residents to expand their meditation practice on their own.
-Our staff are always available and willing to provide guidance to those clients who are interested in deepening their practice.
+Our staff are always available and willing to provide guidance to those students who are interested in deepening their practice.

 We teach the basic tenets of Buddhist meditation:

 • Ability to change,

 • Getting out of your head and into the moment,